Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.
+- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.92).
+- The Nationals have a 4.91 team ERA that ranks 27th across all league pitching staffs.

-- Adon (1-0) takes the mound for the Nationals in his fourth start of the season.
-He's put together a 7.00 ERA in 18 2/3 innings pitched, with 17 strikeouts.
+- Irvin (3-5) gets the starting nod for the Nationals in his 20th start of the season.
+He's put together a 4.56 ERA in 96 2/3 innings pitched, with 81 strikeouts.

-- In his last time out on Friday, the right-hander tossed four innings against the Philadelphia Phillies, giving up six earned runs while surrendering six hits.
+- In his last appearance on Saturday, the righty tossed six scoreless innings against the Philadelphia Phillies while surrendering five hits.

-- The 25-year-old has an ERA of 7.00, with 8.5 strikeouts per nine innings, in five games this season.
-Opponents have a .209 batting average against him.
+- In 19 games this season, the 26-year-old has put up a 4.56 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.